junxit/us-congress-bills-110/metadata.md

 - 2007-12-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S15572)
 - 2007-12-13 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S15572)
 - 2007-12-13 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S15572)
+- 2007-12-14 — Message on Senate action sent to the House.
+- 2007-12-17 — Received in the House.
+- 2007-12-17 — Referred to the House Committee on Veterans' Affairs.